tsanguw/tsanguw/README.md

 - 🌱 I’m currently learning something (probably) 🤷‍♂️
 - 🤔 I’m looking for help with finding projects to contribute to!
 - 💬 Ask me about **open source, full-stack, databases, and Pokémon**
-- 📫 How to reach me: Try one of my links below or email me at
+- 📫 How to reach me: Use one of my links below or try my email
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...